DeepResearchTeam/Deep_Research/README.md

 # Deep Learning Papers
-To summarize the information of machine learning
+To summarize the information of machine learning.
+This repository mainly focuses on the image processing and satellite image classification.

 ## Issuesのテンプレ